D'Hoffryn: Literature

 D'Hoffryn returns in Buffy the Vampire Slayer Season Nine as a member of Illyria's magic council bent on protecting whatever remains of magic following the destruction of the Seed of Wonder last season.

 D'Hoffryn returns in Season Ten as the season's Big Bad.
 He starts working alongside the Scoobies to help facilitate the new rules of magic only to double-cross them in favour of keeping the Slayer Handbook for himself.
 Empowered by the Slayer Handbook, D'Hoffryn annihilates the demon lords opposing Buffy in addition to other members of the magic council, removing his rivals for the conquest of the world.
-He is assisted by the resurrected Anya and Jonathan Levinson which he transformed into a Vengeance demon before leading an attack on the Scooby Gang.
+He is assisted by the resurrected Anya and Jonathan Levinson who he transformed into a Vengeance demon before leading an attack on the Scooby Gang.
 However, Anya betrays D'Hoffryn to save Xander, and is then killed by D'Hoffryn, at which point Jonathan and the other vengeance demons abandon him to be slain by Buffy.